 Burnt Earth Beach House, located in Anglesea on the coast of Victoria, is architect John Wardle’s second home, designed for his multiplying family.
 John himself speaks of his many summers in this seaside town as a child.
 His connection to that place stretches from his own childhood into that of the Burnt Earth Beach House – a family retreat for himself, his children, and their children in turn.
 Watch the video.

 John’s intimate knowledge of the site has informed the design of this home, responding to the movement of light across the site throughout the day, while also capturing the best aspects of ocean and surrounding bush.
 In designing Burnt Earth Beach House (an Australianised play on words that alludes to ‘baked earth’), John worked closely with Tuscan terracotta maestros, Cotto Manetti (or Manetti for short), for primary parts of the interior (flooring, joinery and surfaces).
-John also worked with Australian brand Krause Bricks for the home’s distinct ‘torn brick’ exterior and the internal walls, too.
+John also worked with Australian brand Krause Bricks for the home’s distinct ‘torn brick’ exterior and the internal walls, with credit to builders Spence Construction.

 John speaks of the deep friendship formed with Federico Manetti of Cotto Manetti, and his experience of working with Federico to harness the remarkable knowledge contained within the family business and that specific Tuscan region.
 Manetti is renowned for its quality terracotta tiles and custom terracotta designs – all of which span eight generations of specialist knowledge and terracotta artisanship.